Functions

 Pipe

-When you chain several transformations together, nested function calls get hard to read. pipe solves this by letting you write transformations top-to-bottom instead of inside-out.
+Chain a few transformations and nested function calls turn inside out, the first step buried deepest. pipe sets them upright, letting you write transformations top to bottom.
 The result of each step is passed as the last argument to the next.

 [pipe #[1 2 3 4 5]